Podcastindex-org/podcast-namespace/location/location.md

 The use-cases for this tag are multiple, in order of complexity:

-1. To allow a free-text "location" field to be visible in a podcast app, perhaps during playback
+1. To allow a free-text "location" field to be visible in a podcast app, perhaps during playback.
-2. To allow a simple point on a map to be visible in a podcast app
+2. To allow a simple point on a map to be visible in a podcast app.
-3. To allow a search for "podcasts/episodes about places near me" - for, for example, a travel or news podcast
+3. To allow a search for "podcasts/episodes about places near me" - or, for example, a travel or news podcast.
-4. To describe a specific place in a programmatic fashion to allow complex geo-aware searches
+4. To describe a specific place in a programmatic fashion to allow complex geo-aware searches.

 It may allow very complex searches such as:

-- Show me podcasts or episodes about places near me
+- Show me podcasts or episodes about places near me.
-- Show me podcasts about train stations in Germany
+- Show me podcasts about train stations in Germany.
-- Show me podcasts about mines in West Australia
+- Show me podcasts about mines in West Australia.
-- Visa mig podcaster om platser i Kalifornien på svenska - "Show me podcasts about places in Californian, returning Swedish-language podcasts only" (using the <language> tag)
+- Visa mig podcaster om platser i Kalifornien på svenska - "Show me podcasts about places in Californian, returning Swedish-language podcasts only" (using the <language> tag).

 Unlike other elements in the "podcast" namespace, a "place" is not permanent.
 Places are built, and abandoned, all the time.
 Buildings are demolished, businesses close.